-When I answered “Yes,” a flood of questions led to a healthy discussion about their fears.
+When I answered “yes,” a flood of questions led to a healthy discussion about the origination of their fears.

 Carl’s new mom, not surprisingly, takes the brunt of his abuse in one scene after another – sometimes subtle, other times blatant.
 The unraveling of her happy, stable life – until she loses it with her husband – hit close to home.
 I’ve been on the brink more than once.

 On-screen chemistry between Stevens and Wilborn is convincing – a real family struggling with surprises, increasingly frequent.
 Equally genuine are Carl’s frustrated siblings – one biological and one adoptive.

 Interestingly, the most powerful scene for my sons is the mom learning about Carl’s past, after demanding access to records.
 She combs hundreds of pages – at last gaining insight to explain his irrational behaviors.